Graceful shutdown and zero downtime deployments in Kubernetes

 Is the request completed before shutdown?

-What about subsequent requests, are those redirected somewhere else?
+What about subsequent requests?
+Are those redirected somewhere else?

 Let's assume you want to create the following Pod in your cluster: